What’s going on in San Diego?

 Who knows?
 But I do know this: San Diego is a den of abuse and cover-up.
 Bishop McElroy has no issues allowing men who assault women to remain in ministry.
 And no one should trust that any list of abusers he publishes is complete.

-2 thoughts on “What’s going on in San Diego?
+2 responses to “What’s going on in San Diego?”

 Thankfully the tide is turning and the truth is coming out despite the ongoing practice of church leaders to continue to keep secrets.
 It was never important enough for San Diego bishops to willingly update names of accused priests.
 Now, with the real possibility of grand jury investigations into clergy abuse and cover up around the country, many bishops seem to be having a change of heart!I’m glad to see some action, but the timing is way off!